-In our experimental setup, grating couplers were used for input and output coupling to the device.
-Light scattered from the resonators was spatially imaged using a 25x microscope objective and an InGaAs infrared camera by Goodrich (640 $\times$ 512 pixel grid with a 25 $\mu$m pitch), as shown in Fig.~1C.
-Such a setup allows us to measure the intensity of light from each site \cite{Cooper:2010ua}.
-Transmission was measured using an optical vector analyzer (Luna technologies OVA 5000).
-Our photonic waveguide system consists of a $10\times 10$ lattice of site-resonators.
-To verify that the expected edge physics arises entirely from our synthetic gauge field, we design a phase slip between $10\times4$ stripes.
+To verify that the expected edge physics arises entirely from our synthetic gauge field, we first designed a phase slip between $10\times4$ stripes, as shown in Fig.~1b.
 This results in having magnetic domains that are entirely due to passive, and controlled, interference effects.
-The resulting edge states of the system then follow along the edge of the magnetic domains induced by this phase slip (Fig.~1B), rather than the physical edge of the system (see Supplementary Information).
+The resulting edge states of the system then follow along the edge of the magnetic domains induced by this phase slip (Fig.~1b), rather than the physical edge of the system (see Supplementary Information).
 The effective uniform magnetic field in the stripe is given by ($\alpha \approx 0.15 $).
-The dispersion of the system is shown in Fig. ~2A, where the edge state band are shown between magnetic bulk bands.
-The light is coupled to the 2D ring resonators using a bent waveguide at the two bottom corners, as shown in Fig.~1B.
+The dispersion of the system is shown in Fig.~2a, where the edge state band are shown between magnetic bulk bands.
+The light is coupled to the 2D ring resonators using a bent waveguide at the two bottom corners, as shown in Fig.~1b.
 Depending on the pumping direction, the two different pseudo-spin components can be excited, e.g. coupling light the system at port 1 (2), pumps the system in the spin-up (spin-down) component.